 Any decision to sanction a pupil will be made on the School premises or elsewhere at a time when the pupil is under the control or charge of a member of School staff.

-Serious misbehaviour outside of school (including online) will be dealt with in accordance with this policy.
+Serious misbehaviour outside of school (including online) will be dealt with in accordance with the School's [Discipline, Exclusions and Required Removal Policy].